 The day of the procedure, you will need to arrange for a ride to and from the procedure and arrange for help at home.

-Wear comfortable clothing including a button down shirt if possible.
+Wear comfortable clothing including a button-down shirt if possible.

 Do not eat or drink anything after midnight for arrivals before noon.
 Otherwise, do not eat or drink anything seven hours prior to your arrival at the surgery center.

-You will be contacted by Lawrence Surgery Center to set up your patient account.
+You will be contacted by the Lawrence Surgery Center to set up your patient account.
 They will inform you of your pre-operative instructions as well as tell you when to arrive for surgery.

-After surgery your arm will be immobilized.
+After surgery, your arm will be immobilized.
 During this time you should perform gentle range of motion exercises with the wrist and finger to keep blood moving and assist with healing.
 After the immobilization period, you will be put into a range of motion brace to gradually restore full range of motion.
 Rehabilitation with a physical or occupational therapist will begin once your surgeon feels that the fracture is stable enough to begin regaining the range of motion in your shoulder and elbow.

 - You may resume your regular diet.
 However, start slow with clear liquids and gradually work your way back to your normal diet.
 This will help prevent nausea and vomiting.

 - Keep your dressing, splint and/or sling in place until your first post-operative visit.